LHR - LAS

 • Which airlines offer Wi-Fi service onboard planes from London Heathrow Airport to Las Vegas?

-KLM, and Air France offer inflight Wi-Fi service on the London Heathrow Airport to Las Vegas flight route.
+KLM, American Airlines, Air France, Delta, and Virgin Atlantic offer inflight Wi-Fi service on the London Heathrow Airport to Las Vegas flight route.

 • Which aircraft models fly most regularly from London Heathrow Airport to Las Vegas?